dparson55/NRFLite/README.md

 * View examples in the menu File > Examples > NRFLite.

 ### Features
-* 2-pin operation on many ATtiny and ATmega microcontrollers thanks to [NerdRalph](http://nerdralph.blogspot.ca/2015/05/nrf24l01-control-with-2-mcu-pins-using.html).
+* 2-pin operation on many ATtiny and ATmega microcontrollers, inspired by [NerdRalph's article](http://nerdralph.blogspot.ca/2015/05/nrf24l01-control-with-2-mcu-pins-using.html).
 * 4-pin operation using shared CE and CSN pins while continuing to use the high-speed SPI and USI peripherals of the supported microcontrollers.
 * Operation with or without interrupts using the radio's IRQ pin.
 * ATtiny84/85 support when used with the [MIT High-Low Tech](http://highlowtech.org/?p=1695) library https://github.com/damellis/attiny.
 This library uses much less memory than https://github.com/SpenceKonde/ATTinyCore and is required for the [ATtiny85 sensor example](https://github.com/dparson55/NRFLite/tree/master/examples/Sensor_TX_ATtiny85_2Pin).
 * Small number of public methods.
 Please see [NRFLite.h](https://github.com/dparson55/NRFLite/blob/master/src/NRFLite.h) for their descriptions.
 * No need to enable features like retries, auto-acknowledgment packets, and dynamic packet sizes.
-* No need to add delays or implement timeouts.
 * No long radio addresses to manage.
 * No need to set the transmit power (max is enabled by default).
 * [Compatibility with RF24 library](https://github.com/dparson55/NRFLite/issues/54)